 UConn ECE is intended to be a beneficial way to begin a Student’s college career.
-Should a Student want to drop a course before the end of the enrollment period in early-October, the Student must log in to UConn.DualEnroll.com and drop the course.
+Should a Student want to drop a course before the end of the enrollment period in October, the Student must log in to UConn.DualEnroll.com and drop the course.
 Paid program fees will be refunded and the course will be removed from the Student’s UConn record.
-A Student who wants to withdraw from a course after the registration period had closed has the opportunity to complete a Withdrawal Form.
-The course will appear on an official UConn transcript with a WAU or W as a final grade.
+A Student who wants to withdraw from a course after the registration period has closed has the opportunity to complete a Withdrawal Form.
+The withdrawn course will appear on an official UConn transcript with a WAU or W as a final grade.
 A Student does not earn credit for a withdrawn course, nor will the course impact a Student’s grade point average (GPA).
 A Student has until December 12 for Fall courses and May 1 for Spring and Full-year courses to complete and submit the Withdrawal Form to the UConn ECE Program Office.
 A Student cannot withdraw from a course after the posted deadlines.
 A Student who completes a Withdrawal Form is still financially responsible for all program fees associated with the course from which they have withdrawn.

 Mid-way through a course, Students should be advised of withdrawal deadlines so a thoughtful decision can be made regarding completion of the course for a final letter grade.

 If a Student does not complete a Withdrawal Form by the posted deadline, the Instructor will calculate the Student’s grade according to the grading scheme applied to all students in the course.
 This may result in a failing grade on an official UConn transcript.